 “Emotional discomfort, when accepted, rises, crests, and falls in a series of waves.
 Each wave washes parts of us away and deposits treasures we never imagined.
 No one would call it easy, but the rhythm of emotional pain that we learn to tolerate is natural, constructive, and expansive.
 It’s different from unwilling suffering the way the sting of disinfectant is different from the sting of decay; the pain leaves you healthier than it found you.”

-There’s something about accepting your pain – about walking through it instead of around it – that heals you.
+But there’s something about accepting your pain – about walking through it instead of around it – that heals you.
 And when you start to heal, you can start to move on.

-Start thinking about your choices
+5. Start thinking about your choices

-“Once we’re willing to confront our emotional suffering, we begin making choices based on attraction instead of aversion, love instead of fear,” says Beck.
+“Once we’re willing to confront our emotional suffering, we begin making choices based on attraction instead of aversion, love instead of fear,” quotes Martha Beck.
 “Where we used to think about what was “safe,” we now become interested in doing what seems right or fun or meaningful or ripe with possibilities.
 Ask yourself this: What would I do if I stopped trying to avoid emotional pain?
 Think of at least three answers (though 30 would be great and 300 even better).”

-Choose to follow your next dream
+6. Choose to follow your next dream

 “Find a place in your life where you’re practicing experiential avoidance, an absence where you wish there were something wonderful,” writes Beck.
 “Then commit to the process of getting it, including any inherent anxiety or sadness.
 Get on an airplane not because you’re convinced it won’t crash, but because meeting your baby niece is worth a few hours of terror.
 Sit on the beach with your mocha latte, humming the song you shared with your ex, and let grief wash through you until your memories are more sweet than bitter.
 Pursue your dreams not because you’re immune to heartbreak but because your real life, your whole life, is worth getting your heart broken a few thousand times.”